From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Despite the number of tourist arrivals, the coastline in Corfu isn’t overdeveloped with large resorts.
 It’s easy to find beach areas that still feel authentically Greek.
 Have a look at Liapades, Kassiopi, and the North East Coast for pretty scenery.

 The stretch of coastline from Agios Ioannis Periston to Moriatika, Messonghi, and beyond is rapidly becoming something of a luxury enclave.
-With big luxury beachfront resort hotels occupying spacious stretches of shore around small authentic coastal villages, it has a similar to the Elounda/Plaka area in Crete.
+With big luxury beachfront resort hotels occupying spacious stretches of shore around small authentic coastal villages, it has a similar vibe to the Elounda/Plaka area in Crete.

 Corfu – What You Need to Know

 Most of the island is lush, green, and hilly, though the north is more mountainous.
 It’s roughly 60km long – you can drive from one end to the other in a couple of hours, although it’s not easy to do a circuit in one day due to windy mountain roads.
 Most visitors stick to either the north or the south.
+With the exception of Kavos, the south is much less visited.

 Big mountains also mean higher rainfall, cloud cover, and humidity than many other Greek islands, but consistent summer breezes in the Ionians keep it feeling fresh.
+East coast beaches are mostly pebbly, west coast are mostly sandy.

 Corfu Town